 The very first international convention of the World Union for Progressive Judaism took place in 1928 when leaders of the newly formed organization gathered in Berlin – the birthplace of Reform Judaism.
 The goal was to unite into a permanent union the various progressive Jewish movements already in existence in countries around the world.

-The Reform movement quickly took a firm hold in North America, becoming the largest and most dynamic Jewish movement on that continent and a stalwart constituent of the World Union.
+The Reform movement quickly took a firm hold in North America, becoming the largest Jewish movement on that continent and a stalwart constituent of the World Union.
 A year after Rabbi Solomon Freehoff became president of the World Union in 1959, the administrative offices of the organization moved from London to New York.

 In 1973, with the growing commitment to building a Progressive movement in Israel, the organization moved its international headquarters to Jerusalem under the leadership of its then Executive Director, Rabbi Richard Hirsch.
 In 1976 the World Union became the first international Jewish religious organization to affiliate with the World Zionist Organization and the Jewish Agency for Israel.

-Looking ahead, the World Union aspires to continue developing the tools and resources that allow individuals and communities everywhere to share in each other’s successes, learn from each other’s challenges and experience the strength and unity of Klal Yisrael.
+Looking ahead, the World Union aspires to continue developing the tools and resources that allow individuals and communities everywhere to share in each other’s successes, learn from each other’s challenges, and experience the strength and unity of Klal Yisrael.

 List of WUPJ Presidents/Chairs from 1926 until present